-Idaho is known for its rugged beauty and millions of acres of wilderness.
-The Idaho landscape ranges from subalpine forests to desert, mountains to fertile farms, lakes and waterfalls to canyons and gorges.
-Idaho has the greatest stand of white pine trees in the country and is first in the country in production of silver.
-Idaho covers 82,747 square miles, with a 2014 estimated population of 1,634,464 people – 548,075 living in rural Idaho (USDA-ERS).
+Idaho covers 82,747 square miles, with a 2019 estimated population of 1,787,065 people – 578,544 living in rural Idaho (USDA-ERS).
 Boise, the capital, is located in the southwestern region of the state.
-The state’s largest cities include Boise, Nampa, Pocatello and Idaho Falls.
-According to the U.S. Census Bureau, 93.7% of the state’s population is white, 1.7% is American Indian and Alaska Native, 1.4% is Asian and 11.8% is of Hispanic/Latino origin (2013).
+The state's largest cities include Boise, Nampa, Meridian, and Idaho Falls.
+According to 2019 data from the U.S. Census Bureau, 93.0% of the state's population is white, 0.9% is African-American, 1.6% is Asian, 1.7% is American Indian or Alaska Native, 0.2% is Native Hawaiian or Other Pacific Islander, and 12.8% is of Hispanic or Latino origin.

 Idaho Rural Healthcare Facilities

 According to data.HRSA.gov, as of April 2021 Idaho had: